tusamni/eriksolsen.com/src/pages/blog/last-lens-update-ever.md

   - /blog/lens-change-from-3-to-1

 # content
-title: My Last Lens Update, Ever
+title: My Last Lens Update, Ever.
+No, seriously.
 description: 2 camera bodies and 11 lenses later, I've finally settled on a complete setup.
 I'm going full Batis
 excerpt: In the last three years I've been through three camera bodies, eleven different lenses (some twice!), and a host of camera accessories.
 I think it's time to settle down with a set of quality lenses and be content.
 The Zeiss Batis series fits my requirements and I've had personal experience with them.
 ---